 Of course, the coronavirus pandemic has flipped the day-to-day working arrangements of employees and businesses all over Australia.
 Many people have been working remotely for the best part of a year, and plenty will continue to do so into the future.

-Buying plants for your office might not be at the top of your to-do list but with so many hours spent in the office or in commute, it’s easy to spend most of your day indoors.
+Buying plants for your office (be that home or onsite) might not be at the top of your to-do list but with so many hours spent in this environment, it’s easy to spend most of your day indoors.
 Having more nature in your workplace can make you flourish and be happier and healthier.

 This environmental study measured how well people perform after being exposed to nature.
 Participants were asked to complete a series of tasks after being shown either a picture of a green meadow or a concrete roof.
 Those shown the meadow performed significantly better, being more focused and positive about the environment they were in.
 Another test included playing audio of forest sounds that saw participants who listened to the sounds had reduced stress levels, as well as a lower heart rate and blood pressure.

 Why does this happen?
 Biophilia is the connection that people feel with nature and their need to be closely connected with it.
 If you’re asked to think of a place where you feel calm, you’d probably answer with a scene involving a natural landscape.
 It could be a beach lined with palm trees, rolling hills in the countryside or a picturesque waterfall.
 Biophilia states that being close to nature isn’t a human want – it’s a human need.

 In a busy working environment, being able to focus is crucial to getting stuff done.
 A study in the UK found that productivity increased by 15 per cent when plants were added to the office.
 Employees also reported an increase in concentration and workplace satisfaction.

 But where to start?
 Here are some ideas of how you can bring nature into your work life: